yuxiaochen1103/DG-STA/README.md

 ```
 ## Acknowledgement

 Part of our code is borrowed from the [pytorch implementation of Transformer](http://nlp.seas.harvard.edu/2018/04/03/attention.html).
-We thank to the authors for releasing their codes
+We thank to the authors for releasing their codes.